AI-14/note-it-down/README.md

   - `npm >= 8.3.1`
   - `python >= 3.8`
   - `pip >= 21.3.1`
-- Download/clone this repository using `git clone https://github.com/AI-14/note-it-down.git`
+- `git clone https://github.com/AI-14/note-it-down.git` - clones the repository
 - `cd note-it-down`
-- NOTE: First run backend server (it will run on `http://127.0.0.1:8000`), then run frontend (it will run on `http://127.0.0.1:3000`)
+> NOTE: First run backend server (it will run on `http://127.0.0.1:8000`), then run frontend app (it will run on `http://127.0.0.1:3000`)

 #### <ins>**For frontend folder**</ins>
-1. Installation
-   - Make sure you are in the project's directory.
-Then run the command `cd frontend`
+- `cd frontend`
-   - Then install all dependencies by typing in the terminal `npm install` or `npm i`
+- `npm install` or `npm i` - installs all packages
-   - To install devDependencies, type `npm install --save-dev`
+- `npm install --save-dev` - installs devDependencies
-   > **Note:** _If any dependency is missing or an error shows up regarding that package, install it using `npm install packageName`_

-2. Usage
-   - To start the project, type `npm start`
+- `npm start` - starts the app

 #### <ins>**For backend folder**</ins>
-1. Installation
-   - Make sure you are in the project's directory.
-Then run the command `cd backend`
+- `cd backend`
-   - Then create a virtual environment using the command `py -m venv yourVenvName` and activate it using `yourVenvName\Scripts\activate.bat`
+- `py -m venv yourVenvName` - creates a virtual environment
+- `yourVenvName\Scripts\activate.bat` - activates the virtual environment
-   - Then run the following command `pip install -r requirements.txt`.
-With this, all the dependencies will be installed in your virtual environment
+- `pip install -r requirements.txt` - installs all modules
-   - Then run the commands:
-     - `python manage.py makemigrations`
+- `python manage.py makemigrations` & `python manage.py migrate` - migrates all the tables to db
-     - `python manage.py migrate`
+- `python manage.py createsuperuser` - creates a superuser
-   > **Note:** _If any dependency is missing or an error shows up regarding that module, install it using `pip install moduleName`_

-2. Usage
-   - To start the project, type `python manage.py runserver`
+- `python manage.py runserver` - runs the server

 #### <ins>**If using Makefile**</ins>
-  - You need to have `make` installed in your machine.
-Then run the following commands in cmd:
+You need to have `make` installed in your machine
-  - `make build-backend`
+- `make build-backend` - builds the backend
-  - `make build-frontend`
+- `make build-frontend` - builds the frontend
-  - `make run-backend`
+- `make run-backend` - runs the backend
-  - Then open another cmd and run `make run-frontend`
+- `make run-frontend` - runs the frontend (make sure you open another cmd to run this command)
-  - NOTE: use `make help` to see all the commands
+> NOTE: use `make help` to see all the commands